SylviaRemington/fetching-data-in-react-lab/README.md

 **Component hierarchy diagram**

-## In the list below, you’ll find a brief description of the role of each component in your app:
+## In the list below, you’ll find a brief description of the role of each component in your app - App, StarshipSearch, StarshipList, StarshipCard:

 - App: The root component that orchestrates the entire application.
 - StarshipSearch: Allows users to submit a search form for the name of a starship.